j4y/developerportal/pages/overview/getting_started.md

 With the SDKs, developers can emotion-enable apps and digital experiences for [Android]({{ site.baseurl }}/android/), [iOS]({{ site.baseurl }}/ios/), and [Windows]({{ site.baseurl }}/windows/)

 Please refer to the technical documentation of each of the platforms for their requirements.
-To get started, sign up to download the SDKs through <a href="http://www.affectiva.com/solutions/apis-sdks/" target=_blank>our SDK site</a>.
+To get started, <a href="http://www.affectiva.com/solutions/apis-sdks/" target=_blank>sign up to download</a> the SDK.

 Visit our GitHub page for example projects that utilize the SDK: <a href=https://github.com/Affectiva target=_blank>https://github.com/Affectiva</a>